Shakira And Jennifer Lopez Take Heat For Kobe Bryant Super Bowl Tribute That Fans Say Was Too Subtle

 Shakira and Jennifer Lopez promised fans a touching tribute to the late NBA legend Kobe Bryant during Sunday’s Super Bowl halftime show, and while a purple and yellow cross appeared in the background of the show, some fans say that the tribute was far too subtle, as Fox News reports.

-Bryant died on January 26 after his helicopter slammed into the side of a mountain in Calabasas, California, killing him, his daughter Gianna, and seven other people on board, including the pilot.
+Bryant died on January 26 after his helicopter slammed into the side of a mountain in Calabasas, California, killing him, his daughter Gianna and seven other people on board, including the pilot.
 The group was headed to a basketball practice in Los Angeles before the air craft crashed in foggy conditions.

-As The Inquisitr previously reported, Lopez and Shakira promised that they would honor the basketball giant with a tribute while they speaking at a pre-game press conference.
+As The Inquisitr previously reported, Lopez and Shakira promised while they speaking at a pre-game press conference that they would honor the basketball giant with a tribute.

 Shakira later reiterated the statement on her social media.